top of page

 What Works and What's Tough is a feature helps individuals and their supporters quickly align on what’s helping, what’s hard, and where support should focus.

 People living with bipolar disorder often experience cycles of mood changes that can affect sleep, motivation, decision-making, and daily functioning.
-Support from family members or trusted supporters can be extremely valuable, but many dyads struggle to clearly communicate about what helps, what gets in the way, and where support should focus.
+Support from family members or trusted supporters can be extremely valuable, but many parent-teen dyads struggle to clearly communicate about what helps, what gets in the way, and where support should focus.
 I designed a guided in-app exercise that helps a person with bipolar disorder and their supporter identify personal strengths (what works), surface meaningful challenges (what's tough), and create a shared list that drives personalized support throughout the app.
+The resulting artifact becomes a foundation for tailoring future activities, recommendations, and therapeutic tools.

 My Role